progameruser0400/ProFix3DS/README.md

-# ProFixNAND
+# ProFix3DS
-profixnand your way to victory
+profix3ds your way to victory